Peruvian Amazonia: Illegal gold mining

 Illegal gold mining is rampant among the Madre de Dios Region of Peru, and is extremely harmful to the environment.
 Individuals are mining more gold each year because of the exponential price hike in this commodity – a 360% surge in the last ten years.
 This price surge is driving many people who often are not able to attain jobs into the gold mining business because of the great financial gain.
 With the Interoceanic Highway available, "30,000 miners are estimated to be in operation without legal permits."

 More mercury is being imported into the country than ever before for mining purposes because of the price increase.
 In mining, mercury is used to "amalgamate gold particles and then burned off – generally without even rudimentary technology".
-The import of mercury for this purpose is shown through atmosphere and water pollution, directly impacting human, animal, and plant lives in the area and beyond Much of this contamination is a result of lack of education by the people directly mining the gold in Peru.
+The import of mercury for this purpose is shown through atmosphere and water pollution, directly impacting human, animal, and plant lives in the area and beyond.
+Much of this contamination is a result of lack of education by the people directly mining the gold in Peru; “You can basically learn how to be a miner in a half an hour,” said Wake Forest University’s Center for Amazonian Scientific Innovation executive director, Luis Fernandez in 2021.
 The harmful impacts of gold mining in Madre De Dios can be seen from space.